GravityPDF/gravity-pdf-documentation/docs/v6/extensions/previewer-add-on.md

 ## Configuring

 This extension adds a new field called **PDF Preview** to the [Gravity Forms Editor](https://www.gravityhelp.com/documentation/article/creating-a-form/), and can be found under the 'Advanced Fields' section.
-To correctly setup the *Previewer* field, you first need to [configure a PDF on your chosen Gravity Form](../users/setup-pdf.md).
+To correctly setup, the *Previewer* field, you first need to [configure a PDF on your chosen Gravity Form](../users/setup-pdf.md).

 ### PDF Preview Options